 Contactless registration is a new norm in our world.
 We are implementing all measures we can take to reduce or eliminate check-in wait times, such as electronic payments, contactless key pickup, and online guest waivers.
 In our main office, we have installed a glass partition at the front desk.
 Camp Bonclarken’s very successful experience with contactless registration last summer was beneficial in our learning how this can be done.

-Guests participating in our New Heights zip line, our climbing tower, and our Leap of Faith are required to wear the appropriate harnesses and helmets.
-These harnesses and helmets are being sanitized after each use.
+Guests participating in our New Heights zip line, our climbing tower, and our Leap of Faith are required to wear the appropriate equipment.
+This equipment being sanitized after each use.
 This action does limit how many guests we can serve in these activities, but it is certainly worthwhile.

 Attending an event at Bonclarken is special.
 The crisp mountain air and this welcoming environment are something we pray never changes.
 I hope that by reading this article you will be confident in our safety protocols.
 Please share this information with others.
 We want everyone to know Bonclarken is ready for them to return.